lisenet/RHCA-study-notes/EX280_study_notes.md

 $ oc get pv
 ```
 ### Ansible Inventory File
+IMPORTANT: a list of role variables that can be added to the inventory file is available in the **Red Hat OpenShift Container Platform 3.9 Installation and Configuration** documentation, [chapter 34](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.9/html/installation_and_configuration/install-config-cluster-metrics#metrics-ansible-variables).

 Ansible variables for the deployment of the metrics subsystem:
 ```
 [OSEv3:vars]